-Brazilian Jiu Jitsu, as its name gives a hint, is a Japanese-inspired martial arts that was developed in Brazil.
-With roots in Judo, BJJ came to be around the early 20th century when Brazilian Gracie brothers founded and developed their own self defense system.
+BJJ came to be around the early 20th century when Brazilian Gracie brothers founded and developed their own self defense system.
+Carlos Gracie had learned traditional Judo from a travelling Japanese Judoka and it formed the basis of Gracie Jiujitsu.

-BJJ is a grappling and ground-fighting system that uses locks and chokes to defeat or force an opponent into submission.
-It is often likened to a game of chess, where skills and intellect plays a more important part over pure brute strength.
+The Brazilian martial art is a grappling and ground-fighting system that uses locks and chokes to defeat or force an opponent into submission.
+Many liken BJJ to a game of chess, where skills and intellect plays a more important part over pure brute strength.

 BJJ came to worldwide prominence in the 90s when BJJ expert Royce Gracie won the first, second and fourth Ultimate Fighting Championships (UFC).
 This prompted many MMA fighters to take up BJJ.